The Durrell Library of Corfu

 09.30-10.00 Opening address by Richard Pine

-12-1.30pm Lee DURRELL – Islands as a study of biodiversity
+12-1.30pm Lee DURRELL – Islands and the study of biodiversity

-7-8.30pm a presentation on Konstantin Theotokis (with the participation of a descendant, Dimitris Theotokis) followed by a screening of (excerpts from) “Oi sklavoi sto desma tous” [Slaves in their Chains]
+7-8.30pm Anna KORNILIOU: a presentation on Konstantin Theotokis (with the participation of a descendant, Dimitris Theotokis) followed by a screening of (excerpts from) “Oi sklavoi sto desma tous” [Slaves in their Chains]

 Caique from Old Harbour to St Arsenius (swimming) and KALAMI